 Medicines are the most common intervention in the NHS and their safe use requires collective and collaborative effort between the multidisciplinary team and patients.
-Medicines reconciliation is a key step to ensuring that patients are prescribed the correct medicines, in the correct doses appropriate to their current clinical presentation and that avoidable harm from medicines is reduced.
+Medicines reconciliation is a key step to ensuring that patients are prescribed the correct medicines, in the correct doses appropriate to their current clinical presentation, and that avoidable harm from medicines is reduced.
 Accurate, timely medicines reconciliation on admission to, and discharge from, hospital is an integral part of clinical care and takes time to complete.

-Medicines reconciliation on admission to hospital involves obtaining an up-to-date and accurate list of medication which the patient was taking pre-admission and documenting which medicines are to be continued, with-held or stopped.
-All medicines to be continued should then be prescribed on the appropriate prescribing system e.g. Medicine Prescription Chart (Kardex) or Hospital Electronic Prescribing & Medicines Administration (HEPMA).
+Medicines reconciliation on admission to hospital involves obtaining an up-to-date and accurate list of medication which the patient was taking pre-admission and documenting which medicines are to be continued, altered, with-held or stopped, in addition to documenting any known allergies the patient has.
+All medicines to be continued should then be prescribed (and allergies documented) on the appropriate prescribing system in use e.g. Hospital Electronic Prescribing and Medicines Administration (HEPMA) system.
 Medicines reconciliation at discharge involves obtaining an up-to-date and accurate list of medication the patient is taking at discharge and documenting on the Immediate Discharge Letter (IDL) which medicines are to be continued at home and which pre-admission medicines have been stopped or changed during this episode of care.